FAQ: Frequently Asked Questions

 - Can my AP/CLEP/dual enrollment credits fulfill prerequisites?

 - I took Organic I and Organic II.
 You have a Biochemistry requirement.
-Can’t I substitute Orgo II for the Biochem?
+Can’t I substitute Organic II for the Biochemistry?

 Contact